Contents

 The market is busiest on Saturdays, but there are also smaller markets throughout the week.

-The opening times and markets can be a bit confusing, so be sure to check the official website for the latest information on visiting hours and market schedules.
+Opening hours and markets can be confusing, so check the official website for the latest information on visiting hours and market schedules.

 You can find the official website in the Visitor Information section below.